bytefish/bytefish.de/blog/sqlserverbulkinsert.md

 feasible side projects to do.
 I worked on the recent Graph Database articles too long.

 The original plan for the Graph Database articles was to also do some data mining on the datasets.
-The plan was to use the [Airline On Time Performance Dataset] to identify the flights delayed by weather first.
+The plan was to use the [Airline On-Time Performance Dataset] to identify the flights delayed by weather first.
 Then I wanted to use the [Quality Controlled Local Climatological Data] to see, if I can build a statistical model for predicting delayed flights.

 This turned out to be a way too big side project, so I am scaling my plans a little down for future projects.